I, SM, currently work as a Scientist at Emory in the field of Advanced Biotechnology, and my wife is also a Scientist in India. We have two children.

-While I was growing up my parents told me that since I was doing well in my studies, as well as being the oldest son, I should take care of my brothers and whole family.
+While I was growing up, my parents told me that since I was doing well in my studies, as well as being the oldest son, I should take care of my brothers and the whole family.
 I was the only one engaged in higher studies in my whole community.
 I was burdened with the expectations of my parents, the uncertainty of the future, and how I would care for my whole family.

 Being away from home, since the 8th grade, I missed family horribly and felt so much loneliness.
 Friends were everything.
-Due to all the burdens and stress, I started smoking cigarettes heavily with my friends and that affected my health in different ways.
+Due to all the burdens and stress, I started smoking cigarettes heavily with my friends, and that affected my health in different ways.

 All these years, though I had done well in my studies, earned a PhD, and conducted great research in the field of stem cells and regenerative medicine, I was broken inside and found no contentment with my knowledge of science or success in the field.
-I was trying to find my identity in science, knowledge, success and self-glorification, by chasing the American Dream, but in reality I was longing for bold love, acceptance, peace and contentment of my soul.
+I was trying to find my identity in science, knowledge, success, and self-glorification, by chasing the American Dream, but in reality, I was longing for bold love, acceptance, peace, and contentment of my soul.
 Inside, I was burdened, filled with hopelessness, and darkened in my ways.

 The Work in India during 2011-2013:

-Slum children education trainingWe found jobs in the Scientific Profession in India while we started working among the North Indian migrants.
-We also invested in a cancer charity, where we support children suffering from cancer.
-We encouraged broken families from different religions.
+We found jobs in the Scientific Profession in India, while we started working among the migrants.
+We also became part of a cancer charity, where we support children suffering from cancer.
+We encourage and give hope to broken families.
 We also did some work among the slum dwellers to educate the children and empower the women.

-In the slums, we were reminded and felt the impact of untouchability, poverty, spiritual oppression, brokenness, darkness and hopelessness.
+In the slums, we were reminded and felt the impact of untouchability, poverty, spiritual oppression, brokenness, darkness, and hopelessness.

 Connections with Grace Klein Community:

-Current Vision, Mission and God’s calling:
+Current Vision, Mission, and God’s calling:

-Slum 4While in Atlanta, my burden has become so heavy for the slum people.
+While in Atlanta, my burden has become so heavy for the slum people.

 Here’s how you can give: